vraevrae/vraevrae/README.md

-# vraevrae
+# Vraevrae

-A trivia site for the course "webprogrammeren en databases" given by on the University of Amsterdam.
+A trivia site for the course "webprogrammeren en databases" given by the University of Amsterdam.

-## instalation
+## Installation

 To run in development mode: